- Prices between £1949 - £2399

 Lunch aboard a trajinera

-Today we’re heading two hours east to the historic city of Puebla.
+Today we’re heading three hours east to the historic city of Puebla.
 En-route, we’ll stop by the archaeological area of Cholula, home to the largest pyramid in the world, and the Church of Our Lady of the Remedies that sits atop it.
 We’ll take a guided tour steeped in Aztec history, exploring the tunnels inside the pyramid and marvel at the Mural of the Drinkers.
 Then, it’s onto Puebla.
 Founded by Spanish settlers in 1531, this city is brimming with heritage.
 Your guide will take you through a labyrinth of sights that include cathedrals, palaces and temples.
 Next up, it’s time for the famous Calle de los Dulces AKA the “Street of Sweets”, where you’ll find rows of candy stores selling traditional Mexican treats.
 Your Poblano foodie adventure continues with dinner at a traditional restaurant.
 With dishes served in renowned Poblano pottery and your bags brimming with sweet souvenirs, embrace an evening of delights.Read more